etaaa/RequestPractise/README.md

-# RequestPractise
+# RequestsPractise

-A simple repository in Node.js to get started with requests.
+A simple repository in node.js to get started with requests and Express.js
-You have to setup the server on your own machine, although I'm planning to publish this on a server.
-Made with ♡ by [eta](https://twitter.com/etacph)

-# API documentation:
+## Documentation:

-## GET /country
+### GET /country
--> Returns country of IP-Address
+Returns the client's country by IP-Address

 Example:
 ```